Sign up now for a

 The river is rising, a lake of hot rain,

-dropping from heaven, on homes on the bank,
+dropping from heaven, on homes on the bank.

-Boundaries of rooms, hold space and forgiveness,
+Boundaries of rooms hold space and forgiveness.

-high up on stilts, yet the river is rising,
+High up on stilts, yet the river is rising

-higher and higher to wash through the rooms.
+higher and higher, to wash through the rooms,

-Those things forgotten muddy the water,
+Those things forgotten, muddy the water,

 and the river rises, and washes them through.

-and become one—
+and becomes one—

-and all the wishes
+and all the wishes—

 dissolve in the sun.

-© Copyright 2008 Dan Sturn (UN: dansturn at Writing.Com).
+© Copyright 2008 Dan Sturn (dansturn at Writing.Com).
 All rights reserved.

-Dan Sturn has granted Writing.Com, its affiliates and syndicates non-exclusive rights to display this work.
+Writing.Com, its affiliates and syndicates have been granted non-exclusive rights to display this work.

-Log In To Leave Feedback
+Log in to Leave Feedback

 Username:

-Password:
+Password: <Show>

 Not a Member?